MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 > [!Note]
 > Starting in Windows 10 version 1709, the EWDK is ISO-based.
 To get started, download and mount the ISO, and then run **LaunchBuildEnv**.

+## Optional: Install WinDbg Preview

+WinDbg Preview is a new version of WinDbg with more modern visuals, faster windows, a full-fledged scripting experience, built with the extensible debugger data model front and center.
+WinDbg Preview supports debugging every version of Windows 10.

+For download links and more information about WinDbg Preview, see [Download WinDbg Preview](/debugger/debugger-download-tools#small-windbg-preview-logo-download-windbg-preview).

 ## Standalone tools for debugging Windows XP and Windows Vista